openstack/neutron/doc/source/admin/config-mtu.rst

    networks that need a new MTU.
 (Network MTU update is available for all core plugins that implement the ``net-mtu-writable`` API extension.)

-   When using the Open vSwitch or Linux bridge drivers, new MTU calculations will be propogated automatically after restarting the ``l3-agent`` service.

 Case 1
 ------